jerishey/Data-Structure-And-Algorithm-/JAVA/README.md

 9. IoT and Embedded Systems: Used in Internet of Things (IoT) devices and embedded applications because of its portability and reliability.
 ```

+## 2. Download and Install Java
+Installing Java is the first step to start Java development on any system.
+It allows you to run Java applications and build projects across different operating systems.

+- Java can be installed on Windows, Linux, and macOS using platform-specific steps.
+- Requires downloading and setting up the JDK (Java Development Kit).
+- Proper configuration of environment variables (JAVA_HOME, PATH) is essential.

+### `How to Install IntelliJ IDEA on Windows?`
+JetBrains developed IntelliJ IDEA, used for Java and Kotlin development.
+It provides smart code completion, debugging tools, version control support, and many advanced features that make application development faster and easier.

+- Supports Java, Kotlin, Spring Boot, Maven, Gradle, and many other technologies
+- Provides intelligent code suggestions and error detection
+- Includes built-in debugging, testing, and version control tools
+- Available in both Community Edition and Ultimate Edition